 Kyriaki Konstantinidou obtained her PhD, Legousa tēn kakēn aran: cursing in Aeschylus’ Oresteia (supervised by Alan Sommerstein), from the University of Nottingham in 2009 as part of the Leverhulme Trust-funded Oaths Project.

-She is currently Onassis Foundation Teaching Fellow at Bosporus University, Istanbul.
+She is currently Onassis Foundation Teaching Fellow at Bosphorus University, Istanbul.
 Her research interests are in Archaic and Classical Greek Literature and Culture, Ancient Greek Religion and Literary Texts, and Greek Drama.
 She contributed the chapter “Oath and curse” to Oaths and Swearing in Ancient Greece (Sommerstein and Torrance, 2014).
 She is a contributor to the Encyclopaedia of Greek Comedy.
 See our publications page for more details.

 , Department of Classics and Ancient History, University of Durham